Sanugiw/Sanugiw/README.md

 - 💞️ I’m looking to collaborate on projects on signal processing, modelling and machine learning.
 - 📫 You can contact me through sanugidwickramasinghe@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love sleeping (specially in lectures)
+- ⚡ Fun fact: I love sleeping (specially in lectures😉)